 Many of our meals will be prepared by our team in our hostel.
 Breakfasts will consist of fresh fruit, juice, eggs, fresh yogurts, cheeses and local breads.
 Lunches will be a combination of local dishes, salads, fish and other local Mexican flavors.
 On the days we have full-day outings, we’ll prepare and pack lunches for our trip, including sandwiches, fruit, chips and juice.
 Dinners will be a combination of self-prepared meals in our lodging and dinners in local restaurants.
 We will make every effort to accommodate everyone’s diet restrictions including having vegetarian and gluten-free options.
 Please indicate any special needs on your application.

-During the Mexico – PWS Intro Retreat – 9 Day Teen Learning Community, we will stay in a house in San Luis de Potosi.
-Generally, teen participants always occupy dorm rooms that consist of bunk beds, so between 4-8 of our teen participants will be sharing a room at any given time.
+During the Mexico – PWS Intro Retreat – 9 Day Teen Learning Community, we will stay in one hostel in Playa del Carmen.
+Generally, we always occupy dorm rooms that consist of bunk beds, so between 4-8 of our teen participants will be sharing a room at any given time.

 What to Bring?